butfirstchai.com

 Absolutely.
 Simply replace ghee with plant-based oils to make a vegan version of Methi Lachha Paratha.

-Methi lachha paratha pairs well with yogurt, pickles, raita, or any curry of your choice.
+Lachha paratha pairs well with yoghurt, pickles, raita, or any curry of your choice.
 It can also be enjoyed with a dollop of butter or ghee for extra flavour.
 In these images, you are seeing yoghurt and dal makhani.

 🍲Related Recipes to Try